plumberjs/plumber/README.md

 report.

-An operation should only be concerned about doing a single thing well, and it is asynchronous by default using [Highland streams](http://highlandjs.org/).
+An operation should only be concerned about doing a single thing well, and it is asynchronous by default using [RxJS](https://github.com/Reactive-Extensions/RxJS).
 Performance optimisation such as parallelism and caching are outside the scope of operations; instead, they are the sole concern of Plumber.